dart-archive/initialize/README.md

 ### @initMethod

-Ther is one initializer which comes with this package, `@initMethod`.
+There is one initializer which comes with this package, `@initMethod`.
 Annotate any top level function with this and it will be invoked automatically.
 For example, the program below will print `hello`: